Therapy Alone is Not Enough In the Mental Health Space—Here’s Why Behavior Analysts Deserve a Seat at the Table

 Just like holistic medicine addresses both mind and body instead of treating them as separate, why can’t the health and wellness system do the same?

 If you’re not familiar with behavior analysis, it’s important to know that behavior analysts are ethically required to collaborate with their clients’ stakeholders.
-This means they collect data and coordinate with anyone invested in the client’s well-being—whether that’s a therapist, physical therapist, speech therapist, psychiatrist, pediatrician, school staff, or others.
+This means they collect data and coordinate with anyone invested in the client’s well-being—whether that’s a therapist, physical therapist, speech therapist, psychiatrist, pediatrician, school staff, or parents.

 Mental health professionals likely have similar ethical guidelines, but in practice, collaboration doesn’t always happen as much as it should.
 Behavior analysts aren’t meant to replace therapists, but they can—and should—play an active role in an individual’s overall well-being.
 In fact, I would argue that a collaborative, team-based approach that includes behavior analysts is essential for helping individuals truly thrive.